Home / Physics / Band Theory

 Band Theory

-Band theory describes the distribution of energy levels or bands that electrons can occupy within a solid.
-These energy bands are formed due to the interaction between multiple atoms in a crystal lattice.
-The behavior of electrons within these bands determines whether a material can conduct electricity.
-The valence band and conduction band are vital components of band theory.
+Band theory explains how electrons are distributed across different energy levels, or bands, within a solid.
+These energy bands form because of the interactions between many atoms in a crystal lattice.
+The way electrons behave within these bands determines if a material can conduct electricity.

 Band Theory

-Conductors have overlapping valence and conduction bands, allowing electrons to move quickly through the material and conduct electricity.
+Conductors have overlapping valence and conduction bands, allowing electrons to move easily through the material and conduct electricity.
 Examples of conductors include copper (Cu), aluminum (Al), and silver (Ag).

 Insulators have a large band gap between their valence and conduction bands, making it difficult for electrons to move across them.
 Examples of insulating materials include glass, rubber, plastic, ceramics, and wood.